-- Deciding whether members of staff require additional training to enable them to carry out their responsibilities, considering the needs of pupils. - Ensuring all members of staff understand the correct conduct in terms of positive handling. - Handling any allegations of abuse in line with the Allegations of Abuse Policy. - Maintaining the records of the use of reasonable force and evaluating on a termly basis how reasonable force and physical intervention is used. - Utilise the Physical Intervention Report Form. - Ensuring that the Behaviour Policy sets out the circumstances in which force might be used. - Responding to any complaints from pupils or parents regarding the use of reasonable force - Providing training to members of staff on how to handle the needs of pupils with SEND.
+- Decisions regarding any additional training needed for staff members to carry out their responsibilities, including handling the SEND needs of our pupils. - Ensuring all members of staff understand the correct conduct in terms of positive handling. - Handling any allegations of abuse in line with the Allegations of Abuse Policy. - Maintaining the records of the use of reasonable force and evaluating on a termly basis how reasonable force and physical intervention is used. - Utilise the Physical Intervention Report Form. - Ensuring that the Behaviour Policy sets out the circumstances in which reasonable force might be used. - Responding to any complaints from pupils or parents regarding the use of reasonable force - Ensuring staff understand how pupils with SEND may react differently to reasonable force.

-- Ensuring staff understand how pupils with SEND may react differently to reasonable force. - Ensuring that staff understand the additional vulnerability of pupils with SEND, Trauma (ACEs) or medical conditions. - Risk assessments for pupils with medical conditions should be agreed with the pupil's parents, and teaching staff should be aware of these. - Ensuring that staff understand how reasonable force principles may need to be adapted for pupils with medical conditions. - Evaluating on a regular basis how reasonable force and physical intervention is used with regard to pupils with SEND.
+- Ensuring that staff understand the additional vulnerability of pupils with SEND, Trauma (ACEs) or medical conditions. - Risk assessments for pupils with medical conditions should be agreed with the pupil's parents, and teaching staff should be aware of these. - Ensuring that staff understand how reasonable force principles may need to be adapted for pupils with medical conditions. - Evaluating on a regular basis how reasonable force and physical intervention is used with regard to pupils with SEND.